sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     ![MDK](img-5.6.png)

-7. Enter your Universal ID password to login to SAP Business Technology Platform (BTP).
+7. Enter your password to login to SAP Business Technology Platform (BTP).
+If you see an Universal ID screen, enter your Universal ID password.

     ![MDK](img-5.7.1.png)